MaartenGDev/learning-rust/README.md

         });
 ```

-These functions caused trouble because I assumed how they would work because the names are familiar to the concepts from Javascript([.then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then), [.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)).
+These functions caused trouble because I assumed how they would work because the names were familiar to the concepts from Javascript([.then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then), [.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)).
 They had some shared behaviour between the languages but they are async by default, because of the new async concepts it was hard to fix issues like these:
 ```rust
 error[E0599]: no method named `from_err` found for type `futures::AndThen<hyper::client::ResponseFuture, hyper::Body, [closure@src/docker_service.rs:29:19: 31:10]>` in the current scope